garthtarr/mplot/docs/pages/mplot/mplot_diabetes.md

 </div>
 _Table: measurements on 442 diabetes patients over 10 potential predictor variables and the response variable, a measure of disease progression after one year._

-Figure \ref{fig:diabetesmain} shows the results of the main methods for the diabetes data obtained using the following code.
+The [figure below](#fig:diabetesmain) shows the results of the main methods for the diabetes data obtained using the following code.

 ```s
 lm.d = lm(y ~ ., data = diabetes)